cado-security/product-help/docs/cado-host/deploy.md

 The Cado Host binaries are typically updated 1-2 times per quarter.

 :::warning
-For distribution compatability the download operates over HTTPS and does not utilise AWS IAM, so a non-public S3 bucket cannot host the binaries.
+For distribution compatibility the download operates over HTTPS and does not utilize AWS IAM, so a non-public S3 bucket cannot host the binaries.
 This will need to be accessible via a HTTPS download, for example: curl https://bucket/cado-host
 :::